ix-ai/etherscan-exporter/README.md

 Starting with version v0.3.1, the images are multi-arch, with builds for amd64, arm64, armv7 and armv6.
 * `vN.N.N` - for example v0.3.0
 * `latest` - always pointing to the latest version
-* `dev-branch` - the last build on a feature/development branch
 * `dev-master` - the last build on the master branch

 ## Resources: